Global Payroll 20 min

 Thoroughly vet employment contracts

 All employment contracts should be thoroughly vetted for legality based on the location of the worker.
-That means you will need specific understanding of local employment laws to ensure fair, compliant contracts.
+That means you will need a specific understanding of local employment laws to ensure fair, compliant contracts.

 Review and update contracts